US Internazionale Napoli

 Unione Sportiva Internazionale Napoli was an Italian football club from Naples.
-They were founded on 11 October 1911 after a split with Naples Foot-Ball Club and competed until their merger with that same team in 1922 to form FBC Internazionale-Naples, better known as FBC Internaples and today known as S.S.C.
-Napoli.
+They were founded on 11 October 1911 after a split with Naples Foot-Ball Club.
+They competed until their merger with that same team in 1922 to form FBC Internazionale-Naples, better known as "FBC Internaples" and today known as Napoli.

 History

 The club split off from Naples FBC in 1911, when the foreign contingent of the club had a falling out with their Italian teammates.
 Mr. Bayon (an English founding member of Naples FBC) and Mr. Steinnegger thus decided to splinter off from that club to found US Internazionale Napoli.
-The new team adopted a dark blue shirt with a white patch, inspired, like the current S.S.C.
-Napoli uniform, by the colors of the Gulf of Naples.
+The new team adopted a dark blue shirt with a white patch, inspired, like the current Napoli kit, by the colors of the Gulf of Naples.

 They first played their home games at Campo dei Bagnoli in Naples, which they shared with Naples FBC.
 Soon after it was founded, Internazionale Napoli signed a contract for a new, spacious football field called Terme di Agnano.
-Their debut at the new field came against Roman FC (one of the clubs that merged to form what is now A.S.
-Roma) from Rome on 27 October 1911.
+Their debut on the new field came against Roman FC (one of the clubs that merged to form what is now Roma) from Rome on 27 October 1911.
 Internazionale Napoli won the match 3–2.
 During their first season, they defeated Naples to win the Seconda Categoria Southern Division title.

 Prima Categoria Championship

 The club competed in the top level footballing competition; the Prima Categoria Championship for the first time in 1912–13.
-Within the Campania section they competed against Naples FBC over two legs; they lost 5–3 going out of the competition.
-The same season in the Lipton Challenge Cup they finished runners-up to Palermo FBC.
+Within the Campania section, they competed against Naples FBC over two legs; they lost 5–3 going out of the competition.
+The same season in the Lipton Challenge Cup they finished runners-up to Palermo.

 During the following season they fared better in the Italian Championship, beating Naples 3–2 to qualify for the second round.
 However, they met a strong Lazio side and were knocked out of the competition with ease.

-Internazionale faced off against their local rivals once more in their third Prima Categoria season, but after defeating them over two legs FIGC ordered that the games be replayed due to irregularities.
+Internazionale faced off against their local rivals once more in their third Prima Categoria season, but after defeating them over two legs, FIGC ordered that the games be replayed due to irregularities.
 They competed in the first leg, winning 3–0 but before the second one could be played the competition was called off because of World War I.